 As I have said over and over on these pages, we lost all of old our 1980 - 1990's GSDs photos to Black Mold in N WI.
 The photos below however ARE of our own dogs, dogs we have many miles backpacking with on many different trails, in many different states.

-This page is written from our own experiences of being out on the trial with backpacks on our back and dogs wearing backpacks right with us.
+This page, as is all of our website(s) pages, is/are written from our own experiences of being out on the trial with backpacks on our back and dogs wearing backpacks right with us.
 Deron and I have backpacked for many years have been many, many, miles, with all sizes and breeds of dogs, from Saint Bernards to Cocker Spaniels and an 18 pound Beagle.
 Most of our miles are with GSD, Labrador Retrievers, Siberian Huskies and Malamutes.
 All have been a pleasure to be on the Trail with and especially in Camp with.
 Yes, all of the photos you see here are of our dogs, and are copyrighted.

 Photo of Tabaliah, 4 months old, first time in her empty green backpack.